Imanm02/CE474-SW/README.md

 ## Assignments

-In the "Assignment" folder, you will find the solutions to the three theoretical assignments given during the course.
+In the "Assignments" folder, you will find the solutions to the three theoretical assignments given during the course.

 ## Slides